secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Getting our Hands Dirty/AD Administration - Guided Lab Part I.md

 | `Mike O'Hare`   |
 | `Paul Valencia` |

 - Lastly `Adam Masters` has submitted a trouble ticket over the phone saying his account is locked because he typed his password wrong too many times.
-The helpdesk has verified his identity and that his Cyber awareness training is up to date.
-The ticket requests that you unlock his user account and force him to change his password at the next login.
+- The help desk has verified his identity and that his Cyber awareness training is up to date.
+- The ticket requests that you unlock his user account and force him to change his password at the next login.
 ![image](https://academy.hackthebox.com/storage/modules/74/troubleticket.png)
 - `Solution: Task 1`
 	- Open PowerShell as an administrator.
-To ADD a user into Active Directory, we First need to load the module with the "Import-Module -Name ActiveDirectory" cmdlet.
-The AD module can be installed via the RSAT feature pack, but for now, it's already installed on the host used in this lab.
+	- To ADD a user into Active Directory, we first need to load the module with the "Import-Module -Name ActiveDirectory" cmdlet.
+	- The AD module can be installed via the RSAT feature pack, but for now, it's already installed on the host used in this lab.
 - #### PowerShell Terminal Output for Adding a User

 ```powershell-session